Haunchyville

 Haunchyville is a mythical village of dwarves in Waukesha County, Wisconsin, United States.
 It is rumored to be located near Mystic Drive in Muskego.

 History

 Locals say that within the woods near Muskego, Wisconsin lives a conclave of little people, whose homes are built-to-scale and in the woods.
 In the mythical village is said to live an old man with albinism, who serves as their protector.
 Legend has it, if trespassers are caught, the unruly dwarves cut their legs from the knees down, so they are forced to live like one of them.

 Origin

 According to the legend, a large group of dwarves were forced into miserable life in the circus until they revolted.
-They killed the ringleader, chopped off his limbs, and hanged what remained of him in a forest.
+They killed the ringmaster, chopped off his limbs, and hanged what remained of him in a forest.
 The gang of dwarves, who detested certain circus performers, fled to Haunchyville, where dwarves continue to develop and defend a community exclusively for dwarves.